 #4: With a concept.
 My novel Lycopolis began with one clear concept: “a group of online roleplayers summon an evil demon into their game … and into the world”.
 A ton of things changed from planning to drafting to second draft, but that core idea is still central to the novel.

-#6: From other art. (“Art” here including literature, music, etc, not just what you’d find in an art gallery.)
+#6: From other art.
+Here, I’m using “art” to include literature, music, etc, not just what you’d find in an art gallery.
 Perhaps something you’re reading inspires you – it could be a particular character, a plot point, or even a single line of dialogue.
 Maybe the lyrics in a piece of music speak to you, or there’s a photograph or painting that you keep returning to.
 A novel could grow from that seed.

-(If you want to read several authors’ descriptions of where their novels began, check out What Inspires Authors to Write Their Novels? on the Huffington Post.)
+(If you want to read several authors’ descriptions of where their novels began, check out What Inspires Authors to Write Their Novels? from the Huffington Post.)

 You can’t force an idea to emerge.
 If you don’t feel that any particular idea is calling to you right now, you might choose to spend a bit of time on short stories, poems, or other short-form writing.

-Alternatively, you could try setting aside some time to (hopefully) be inspired: maybe going away for a weekend’s retreat, or finding a quiet nook in your house where you can curl up with a notebook and a mug of tea and spend a couple of hours playing around with any fledgling ideas that are lurking in your head.
+That might mean setting aside some time to (hopefully) be inspired.
+That could mean going away for a weekend’s retreat, or simply finding a quiet nook in your house where you can curl up with a notebook and a mug of tea and spend a couple of hours playing around with any fledgling ideas that are lurking in your head.

-Can You Stick With This for Two Years?
+Can You Stick With This Story Idea for Two Years?